CBD for dogs with arthritis

 How do I give CBD to my dog with arthritis?

-If your pup’s pain is chronic, you should give them CBD consistently.
+If your pup’s joint pain is chronic, you should give them CBD consistently.
 Determining their ideal dose may take a bit of testing.
 If the pain is severe, you will want to offer a dose on the higher end of the range every 8-12 hours.
 For long-term dosing of a larger dog, high-potency products will provide the best value.

 Although pet CBD does not require a prescription, if you have a dog experiencing arthritis pain, you may want to ask your veterinarian about adding CBD oil for dogs to their treatment plan to reduce the pain and inflammation safely.
 While many veterinarians, especially those with an integrative background, will have an awareness of the benefits of adding CBD to your dog’s arthritis regimen, you will have to bring up the topic.
 At this point, only veterinarians in the state of California are permitted to initiate a discussion on CBD.